 Laser annealing is used to protect materials that must not be damaged

 Laser annealing causes a chemical change under the material surface.
 Nothing is disintegrated, nothing is displaced, and nothing melts.
 It’s one of the only solutions for marking stainless steel, whose surface must remain unaffected by the mark.
 Laser annealing is also used for esthetic applications like logos.
 Although slower than other laser marking processes, it creates the most beautiful surface finish.

-Laser ablation can be used to mark at high temperatures
+Laser ablation can be used to mark by removing coatings

 Different processes are possible depending on your material